đŻ What Is Assertiveness?

 đ What Causes Low Assertiveness?

 - Faulty theory of emotion.
-Acting assertively is a challenge because it almost always requires that you tolerate difficult emotions like fear or embarrassment.
-However, if you believe that painful emotions are bad, or a sign that something is wrong, you will avoid difficult emotions rather than accepting and tolerating them, which results in very few opportunities to practice being assertive and build confidence.
+Communicating assertively is a challenge because it almost always requires that you tolerate difficult emotions like fear or embarrassment.
+However, if you believe that painful emotions are bad, or a sign that something is wrong, you will avoid difficult emotions rather than accepting and tolerating them, which results in very few opportunities to practice being assertive communication and build confidence.

 - People pleasing and reassurance seeking.
 Many people rely on people pleasing and reassurance seeking as their primary method of dealing with fears and insecurities.
 Unfortunately, both of these habits frequently involve chronically subordinating your own wants and needs to those of others, which is antithetical to assertiveness.